Kammara Sambhavam Box Office Predicion: The Film Set For A Big Opening?

 A Big Beginning Is On Cards

 As mentioned above, Kammara Sambhavam is expected to start its tryst with big scores, right from the opening day itself.
-The opening day is a Saturday and moreover the buzz is huge and hence, the film is expected to gross somewhere around 3 Crores on its opening day itself.
+The opening day is a Saturday and moreover the buzz is huge and hence, the film is expected to gross somewhere between 2.5-3 Crores on its opening day itself.
 Let's wait and see what happens.

 Dileep’s Previous Best Opening